kbaig/upshot-test/readme.md

 Missing something import likeeee maybe a font?
 (Open Sans, cough cough) You can grab it here:  https://fonts.google.com/specimen/Open+Sans

-And yes, we know you can create this layout with using Javascript, but where's the fun in that (thank you React!).
+And yes, we know you can create this layout without using Javascript, but where's the fun in that (thank you React!).

 Got it?
 Got it.
 Then let's go!